1

 Job Opportunities Video

-Modern Machining Centers Tour
+Modern Machining Center Tour

-Employee Testimonial Commerical
+Employee Testimonial Commercial

-• Maintain cleanliness in a prescribed manner.
+• Maintaining cleanliness of work area and equipment in a prescribed manner.

-• Work is subject to final inspection.
+• All work subject to final inspection.

 Other duties may be assigned.

-Quality - Demonstrates accuracy and thoroughness; Looks for ways to improve and promote quality; applies feedback to improve performance; monitors own work to ensure quality.
+Quality - Demonstrates accuracy and thoroughness; Looks for ways to improve and promote quality; Applies feedback to improve performance; Monitors own work to ensure quality.

-Safety and Security - Observes safety and security procedures; determines appropriate action beyond guidelines; reports potentially unsafe conditions; uses equipment and materials properly.
+Safety and Security - Observes safety and security procedures; Determines appropriate action beyond guidelines; Reports potentially unsafe conditions; Uses equipment and materials properly.

-Dependability - Follows instructions, responds to management direction; takes responsibility for own actions.
+Dependability - Follows instructions, responds to management direction; Takes responsibility for own actions.

-To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
+Qualifications - To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Physical Demands - The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+Work Environment - The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.